Our history.

 2020

 • In response to the unprecedented global COVID-19 pandemic, Laurentian Bank was proud to introduce special measures aimed at helping Personal and Commercial Banking customers facing financial hardships.
 The Bank also took several precautions to protect the health and well-being of our team members during this difficult time.
-Later in the year, Laurentian Bank appointed Rania Llewellyn as President and CEO and member of the Board of Directors.
-Ms. Llewellyn became the first woman to lead a major Canadian bank.

 2019